bolunzhao/React-Blog-Frontend/README.md

     npm start
     ```
    This will run the app in the development mode.
    Open http://localhost:3000 to view it in the browser.
+   **To interact with real data, the Spring Boot backend can be found here: https://github.com/bolunzhao/SpringBoot-Blog-REST-APIs**

 ## Environment Configuration